-FURY v WILDER // 14th September 2019
+FURY v WILDER

 RAINSTORM IN RIVERS // Adokiye Amiesimaka Stadium

-WILDER v JOSHUA // 21st September 2019
+WILDER v JOSHUA

 THUNDER IN J-TOWN // Jos International Stadium

-JOSHUA v FURY // 28th September 2019
+JOSHUA v FURY

 LIGHTNING IN LAGOS // National Stadium Lagos

-Boxing pundits expect sporadic bouts to take place in the sanitized stadia of weekly observances.
-But now the gauntlet has now been laid at the feet of the Titans to fight in quick succession in Nigeria.
+Boxing pundits expect sporadic bouts to take place in the sanitised stadia of weekly observance.
+But now, the gauntlet has been laid at the feet of the Titans to fight in quick succession.
 The world is watching.
-They, the Titans, have the power to transcend the antagonism of sponsors, promoters, and broadcasters.
+The Titans have the power to transcend the antagonism of sponsors, promoters, and broadcasters.
 They will decide.
 The world will know.
 There will be no ambiguity.
-And maybe, just maybe, they will show a world that’s unraveling to fractionations, a better way. …Nine months is enough time to conceive new life and for it to be delivered.
-There is nothing important that cannot be delivered within the same length of time.
+Nine months is enough to conceive and deliver new life.
+And maybe, just maybe, in nine months they’ll show the world unraveling to fractionations a better way.

 The Oba, the King, the Star need only look to Muhammad Ali who’s looking down upon them, his successors.
 Never has a bout surpassed the lore of the Rumble in the Jungle.
 The belt given to the next legend has hung over Africa since that night in Kinshasa.
 Waiting patiently for its echo to reach the shores of an auspicious moment on the cusp of a renewed age.